Telugu cinema: Thematic diversity and genre innovations

-Chiranjeevi's works such as the comedy thriller, Chantabbai, the vigilante thriller, Kondaveeti Donga the first Telugu film to be released on a 70 mm 6-Track Stereophonic sound, the western thriller Kodama Simham, and the action thriller, Gang Leader, popularized genre films with the highest estimated footfall.
-Reddiff.com cited Sekhar Kammula's, National Award-winning Dollar Dreams (2000) as a take off from where Nagesh Kukunoor's Hyderabad Blues (1998) ends.
+Chiranjeevi's works, such as the comedy-thriller Chantabbai, the vigilante film Kondaveeti Donga (notable for being released in 70 mm with 6-track stereophonic sound), the cowboy film Kodama Simham, and the action-thriller Gang Leader, contributed to popularising genre films and achieved significant audience footfall.
+In 2024, he was honoured with the Padma Vibhushan, India's second-highest civilian award, for his contributions to the arts and cinema.

+Sekhar Kammula debuted with his National Award-winning film, Dollar Dreams (2000) featuring dialogue in both Telugu and English.
 Dollar Dreams explored the conflict between American dreams and human feelings.
-The film re-introduced social realism to Telugu screen, and brought back its lost glory which until then was stuck in its run of the mill commercial pot-boilers.
+The film re-introduced social realism to Telugu screen, and brought back its lost glory which until then was stuck in its run-of-the-mill commercial pot-boilers.

 Vanaja (2006) won several international awards including the first prize in the live-action feature film category at the Chicago International Children's Film Festival.
 Dream (2012), has garnered the Royal Reel Award at the Canada International Film Festival.
 2013 Social problem film, Naa Bangaaru Talli won Best Film award at the Detroit Trinity International Film Festival.

 Minugurulu (2014) about blind children received Best Indian Film at the "9th India International Children's Film Festival Bangalore".
 2013 Cultural film, O Friend, This Waiting! has received special mention at the Erasing Borders Festival of Classical Dance, Indo-American Arts Council, New York, 2013.
 Experimental film Parampara has garnered the Platinum Award for Best Feature at the International Indonesian Movie Awards.
 2018 biographical film Mahanati based on the life of veteran actress Savitri has garnered the "Equality in Cinema Award" at the 2018 Indian Film Festival of Melbourne.

 During the 1990s, the Rayalaseema dialect was portrayed in films about the factional conflicts in the area, while the Telangana dialect, already having been pegged to villainous and comedic roles, saw an increase in this usage in reaction to the shift of the Telugu film production from Madras to Hyderabad.
 After the formation of the state of Telangana in 2014, Telangana culture gained more prominence, and more films were produced portraying Telangana culture, and dialect.